What collections are available at The University of Georgia Special Collections Libraries?

 I am unable to visit special collections to perform research.
 How should I proceed?

-Please contact Special Collections at email@example.com or 706-542-7123 for a list of researchers in the Athens area who are available for hire.
+Please contact Special Collections for a list of researchers in the Athens area who are available for hire.
 Please note that while we provide a list, we do not vet or endorse any specific person.
 Also, the Special Collections Libraries will not participate in any financial arrangements between you and those whom you may hire to work on your behalf.

 I am performing research on behalf of another researcher who is off-site.
 How should I proceed?

 Register for a Special Collections Research Account if you do not already have one.
-Once registered, you will receive an automatic confirmation message.
-Please respond to this indicating that you are doing research for another patron.
+Indicate on your registration form that you are doing research for another special collections patron.
 The patron should register online for their own Special Collections Research Account, thus enabling staff to link the accounts so that they may request materials for you and pay for duplication of materials, such as scans and photocopies.
 Please note that while the Special Collections Library staff will be happy to connect patrons with local researchers for hire, we do not vet or endorse any specific person.
 In addition, the Special Collections Library will not participate in any financial arrangements between researchers and those whom they may hire to work on their behalf.